 Personnel Files (40), 1919-1978 (R70) [ABLP 7216 W4708/1-2

 Registered Subject Files – staff, 1910-1976 (R70) [AEKN 19606/SIRW1414/115/55/*]

 Lincoln Research Centre Personnel Files (9), 1947-1991 (R100/40) [CALM CH592] (CH)

 Departments E - H

-The Teacher records held here are limited and incomplete. (link to Education Them page here)
+The Teacher records held here are limited and incomplete.
+View the Education guide for more information.